mwulansa/BoostedDiTau/README.md

 -de : SingleElectron data
 ```

-Need to change the configurations for L1 prefiring for each year in adaptToRunAtMiniAODCustom_Backgrounds.py.
+Node: need to change the configurations for L1 prefiring for each year in adaptToRunAtMiniAODCustom_Backgrounds.py.
 Configurations are found in:
 https://twiki.cern.ch/twiki/bin/view/CMS/L1PrefiringWeightRecipe#2016_UL_pre_VFP